Ignaz Kreidl

-Ignaz Kreidl (December 11, 1869, in Gratzen, Austria-Hungary – May 21, 1947, in New York City, NY, USA) was a chemist and industrialist living in Vienna, Austria.
+Ignaz Kreidl (December 11, 1869 – May 21, 1947) was a chemist and industrialist living in Vienna, Austria.

 He held numerous patents related to the production and use of rare earths and the production of glass, enamels, and synthetic resins.

 In addition to founding the chemical company Vereinigte Chemischen Fabriken (VCF), he became a major shareholder in J. Schreiber & Neffen, a leading glass manufacturer.

 In the 1930s Kreidl became a target of the National Socialists.
 During the Anschluss his wife Eva died, and his possessions were confiscated.
 Kreidl and his three sons were able to leave Austria and emigrate to the United States.
 After the end of World War II they were able to reclaim some of his business assets.

 Early life

-Ignaz Kreidl was born on December 11, 1869, in Gratzen, Austria-Hungary (now Nové Hrady (České Budějovice District), South Bohemian Region, Czech Republic).
+Ignaz Kreidl was born on December 11, 1869, in Gratzen, Austria-Hungary (now Nové Hrady in the Czech Republic).

 Education

 Kreidl became a student at the University of Vienna, and worked as an assistant to Adolf Lieben.
 He obtained his degree in 1892.

 In 1891, while still a student, Kreidl began working with Carl Auer von Welsbach to produce a newer design for the gas mantle which was used for street lights.
 They formed a company which specialized in the use of rare earths in glassmaking.
 Rare earths such as cerium, neodymium and praseodymium are used for polishing glass, for the creation of specific colors and visual effects, and for optical properties which they can impart to glass.

 Kreidl rose from the position of research chemist to research manager and co-manager of production at the Welsbach company.
 By 1906, Kreidl was unhappy in the position and sought new opportunities.